 A large number of files will prolong the backup process and may cause failures.
 Because the Backup Service is file-based, the number of files stored on disk impacts both the time it takes for backups and restores to complete, and your ability to successfully take and restore backups.
 Customers who need to permanently store a large number of files may want to archive bundles of smaller files into a single file, or consider other backup services.

 NoteThe percentage of customers who may run into this limitation is low.
 If you are not sure if this limitation applies to you, please contact Linode Support.

 Files that have been modified but have the same size and modify time are not be considered “changed” during a subsequent backup.
 ACLs and extended attributes are not tracked.

 The Backup Service uses a snapshot of your disks to take consistent backups while your Linode is running.
 This method is very reliable, but can fail to properly back up the data files for database services like MySQL.
 If the snapshot occurs during a transaction, the database’s files may be backed up in an unclean state.
 We recommend scheduling routine dumps of your database to a file on the filesystem.
-The resulting file is then be backed up, allowing you to restore the contents of the database if you need to restore from a backup.
+The resulting file is then included in the daily backup, allowing you to restore the contents of the database if you need to restore from a backup.

 Volumes attached to a Compute Instance are not backed up as part of the Backup service.